 Alpha Sigma Lambda was founded in 1964 to honor students who represent the guiding principles of ASL: Activities, Scholarship and Leadership.

 ASL exists to foster and encourage students to aspire to the goals of participation in activities, excellence in scholarship, and the practice of responsible leadership.
-ASL also serves as the Institute's formal recognition of those students who meet the standards and qualify for membership.
+ASL also serves as the University's formal recognition of those students who meet the standards and qualify for membership.